 Augustana adheres to all federal and state civil rights laws banning discrimination in institutions of higher education.

-Augustana is committed to providing equal access to and participation in employment opportunities and in programs and services, without regard to race, color, religion, creed, sex, sexual orientation, gender identity, national origin, ancestry, age, veteran status, or disability.
+Augustana is committed to providing equal access to and participation in employment opportunities and in programs and services, without regard to race, color, religion, creed, sex, pregnancy, sexual orientation, gender identity, genetic information, national origin, ancestry, age, veteran status, or disability.
 Augustana complies with Title IX of the Education Amendments of 1972, Title VII of the Civil Rights Act, the Americans with Disabilities Act, the Rehabilitation Act, and other applicable laws providing for nondiscrimination against all individuals.
 Augustana will provide reasonable accommodations for known disabilities to the extent required by law.

 Augustana is committed to full compliance with the Americans With Disabilities Act of 1990 (ADA) and Section 504 of the Rehabilitation Act of 1973, which prohibit discrimination against qualified persons with disabilities, as well as other federal and state laws pertaining to individuals with disabilities.
 Under the ADA and its amendments, a person has a disability if he or she has a physical or mental impairment that substantially limits a major life activity.
 The ADA also protects individuals who have a record of a substantially limiting impairment or who are regarded as disabled by the institution whether qualified or not.
 A substantial impairment is one that significantly limits or restricts a major life activity such as hearing, seeing, speaking, breathing, eating, sleeping, standing, lifting, bending, learning, reading, concentrating, thinking, communicating, working, sitting, reaching, walking, performing manual tasks, interacting with others, or caring for oneself.

 The Director of Student Academic Support Services has been designated as the ADA/504Coordinator responsible for coordinating efforts to comply with these disability laws, including investigation of any grievance alleging noncompliance.